Thursday, 21 August 2025

 Azov torches on the Maidan

 It had not been possible to carry out a proper independent investigation of the explosion at Olenivka during the night of 28-29 July 2022, as the Russian occupiers and their local proxies did not allow access to UN investigators.
-However, Russian claims that the explosion was the result a Ukrainian rocket attack did not seem to stand up to scrutiny.
+However, Russian claims that the explosion was the result of a Ukrainian rocket attack did not seem to stand up to scrutiny.
 Rather, it appeared that it was caused by an incendiary device within the prison.
 The Ukrainian authorities, based in part on intelligence findings, concluded that the explosion had been caused by members of the Wagner group, a private military company responsible for numerous war crimes in Syria and Africa, as well as Ukraine.
 It was suspected that the motivation was to cover up evidence of the torture and murder of Ukrainian POWs that had taken place there.

 The crime at Olenivka was a terrible trauma for Ukraine, prompting despair at the helplessness of international agencies such as the United Nations and the International Committee of the Red Cross to protect Ukrainian prisoners.
 The heroic defence of the Azovstal plant in Mariupol in the spring of 2022, as well as the brutal destruction of the city and the mass slaughter of thousands of its inhabitants, is a source of both pride and immense pain for Ukrainians.
 The murder of so many heroes of Azovstal at Olenivka redoubled that pain.
 While the release of prisoners brought back from Russia in prisoner exchanges is always a reason for joy, the evidence of their mistreatment intensifies the anger.
 That anger among the crowds on the Maidan on 28 July was palpable.